timothyas/bash-envy/conda/README.md

 numpy on the default channel is installed with Intel MKL packaged BLAS routines, while conda-forge is installed with OpenBLAS.
 However, the conda-forge is relatively recently compatible with MKL, and this backend can be specified.
-See below for this footnote...

-conda create -y -n test -c conda-forge numpy libblas=*=*mkl
+See notes at the bottom for more.

-#### Critical packages
+### Critical packages

 See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
 for more on adding these packages "manually" in the command line.